Whitepaperv2 · ethereum mainnet

 TL;DR

-$THODL is the first on-chain treasury for TDH — an immutable ERC20 protocol on Ethereum mainnet that turns every DEX swap into a perpetual accumulation of 6529 Meme NFTs, ranked by their Price‑Per‑TDH (PPTDH) efficiency.
-9% of every swap feeds the treasury, which always buys the most TDH-efficient card on the market.
-1% goes to the developer wallet as the only source of dev income — there is no pre-minted developer allocation, no presale, no investor round.
+$THODL V2 is an immutable ERC20 on Ethereum mainnet that turns every DEX swap into a perpetual accumulation of 6529 Meme NFTs, ranked by their Price-Per-TDH (PPTDH) efficiency.
+9% of every swap feeds the on-chain treasury, which automatically buys the most TDH-efficient card on the market via Seaport.
+1% goes to the developer wallet as the only source of dev income — there is no pre-minted founder allocation, no public ETH sale, no investor round.

 The contract itself is the vault: purchased NFTs are held inside it and no function exists to withdraw them.
-The liquidity pool is atomically seeded at sale finalisation and its LP tokens are sent to 0x000…dEaD, making the liquidity permanently locked.
-A 2-of-3 Safe multisig is the only admin, and emergency powers self-destruct one-shot at launch via disableEmergency().
+Initial liquidity is seeded by the dev (from off-protocol Meme card mint revenue) and the LP tokens are sent to 0x000…dEaD, making the liquidity permanently locked.
+A 2-of-3 Safe multisig is the only admin, and emergency powers self-destruct one-shot post-launch via disableEmergency().

 For a holder, owning $THODL is a single-token, liquid claim on a permanently-growing stack of high-conviction 6529 Memes — plus a proportional share of the governance weight (TDH) those NFTs generate inside the 6529 ecosystem.
-The more trades happen, the more NFTs the treasury absorbs; as supply of Memes is finite, every purchase permanently reduces the tradable float of the collection.
+As the supply of Memes is finite, every purchase permanently reduces the tradable float of the collection.

-Activation milestone: when the treasury accumulates 100,000 TDH, the protocol will open shared TDH usage — $THODL holders will be able to direct and benefit from the vault's TDH in the 6529 ecosystem (governance, gated drops, community access).
+Activation milestone: when the treasury accumulates 100,000 TDH, the protocol opens shared TDH usage — $THODL holders will be able to direct and benefit from the vault's TDH in the 6529 ecosystem (governance, gated drops, community access).
 See §6.4.

 1. Background — what is TDH?